Energy Industry: Oil, Gas, Power, Utilities

 Storing all this valuable data using traditional on-premises or cloud offerings can quickly get costly.
 Wasabi provides a hot cloud storage alternative that eliminates the need for storage tiers and provides secure, infinitely scalable storage at prices 80% less than AWS S3.
-It also offers performance up to 6x faster than S3 and eleven nines (99.999999999%) of object durability.
+It also offers performance faster than the competition and eleven nines (99.999999999%) of object durability.
 Translation: you won’t lose any data.

 Nearly every company in the energy sector uses IoT technology and have been since before the term was coined.
 It’s at the heart of AMI as well as the smart thermostats that utility companies are increasingly encouraging customers to install.
 IoT is also crucial to monitoring capabilities for everything from the utility grid to wind farms and solar installations.
 Oil and gas companies depend on it for monitoring devices for drilling operations, while numerous sensors aid in oil and gas exploration, as well as pipeline monitoring.

 IoT technology is often used to gather data that feeds into artificial intelligence (AI) or machine learning (ML) applications.
 Predictive maintenance for power generation equipment, bringing efficiency and stability to the grid, natural resource exploration, and monitoring energy consumption are just a few of the ways energy companies are applying AI/ML technology.